-Update: The speed with Ntc FTTH is now rolled back to 16 Mbps for the subscription of 8 Mbps unlimited fibre internet.
+Update: The speed with Ntc FTTH is now rolled back to 16 Mbps for the subscription of 8 Mbps unlimited fiber internet.

 I am so much amazed at their service that I couldn’t stop myself from sharing this information.
-The only con about this ISP is that it is still in the phase of expanding and hasn’t reached to all cities.
-Similarly, for the outside ring road (even in Kathmandu valley), it is in a phase of expanding.
+The only con about this ISP is that it is still in the phase of expanding and hasn’t reached all cities.
+Similarly, the outside ring road (even in Kathmandu valley) is in a phase of expansion.

 Review/opinion on Ntc FTTH service by Er.
 Suman Rijal